IT8 - Income Tax Exemption & Marginal Relief

 You can apply directly to your Financial Institution to have the interest paid without deduction of DIRT where you satisfy the following conditions,

-- You, your spouse or civil partner are aged 65 or over during the tax
+- you, your spouse or civil partner are aged 65 or over during the tax year, or

-year, or are permanently incapacitated by physical or mental
+are permanently incapacitated by physical or mental infirmity from maintaining

 Please see information leaflets: